Blunt Abdominal Injury

 Medically reviewed by Drugs.com.
 Last updated on Dec 2, 2022.

 What is a blunt abdominal injury?

 A blunt abdominal injury is a direct blow to the abdomen without an open wound.
-These injuries are caused by car accidents, sports injuries, or a fall.
-Your pancreas, liver, spleen, kidneys, or bladder may be injured.
+Organs such as your pancreas, liver, spleen, or bladder may be injured.
+Your intestines may also be injured.
 These injuries may cause internal bleeding.